Super Mario Sunshine: Development

 Koji Kondo and Shinobu Tanaka composed the score to Super Mario Sunshine.
 Kondo composed the main motif for Isle Delfino, Bianco Hills, Ricco Harbor, and Gelato Beach, as well as the ending credits, while additional music was composed by Tanaka.
 The soundtrack features various arrangements of classic Mario tunes, including the underground music and the main stage music from the original Super Mario Bros.

 Super Mario Sunshine features many of the usual voice actors for the various Mario characters.
-Charles Martinet voices Mario, Jen Taylor voices Princess Peach and Toad, Kit Harris voices F.L.U.D.D. and the female Nokis, Scott Burns voices Bowser in the character's first speaking role in a video game, Toadsworth, the male Nokis, the male Piantas, and Dolores Rogers voices Bowser Jr. and the female Piantas.
+Charles Martinet voices Mario, Jen Taylor voices Princess Peach and Toad, Kit Harris voices F.L.U.D.D. and the female Nokis, Scott Burns voices Bowser in the character's first speaking role in a video game, he also voiced Toadsworth, the male Nokis, the male Piantas, and Dolores Rogers voices Bowser Jr. and the female Piantas.
 Unlike most games of the series, the cutscenes in Super Mario Sunshine feature full English voice acting.

 Release

 Super Mario Sunshine was released in Japan on July 18, 2002.
 It was later released in the United States on August 26 of that year.
 A GameCube bundle containing the game along with a GameCube console was released in North America on October 14, 2002.
 The game was re-released alongside Super Mario 64 (1996) and Super Mario Galaxy (2007) in the Super Mario 3D All-Stars collection on Nintendo Switch on September 18, 2020.
-It will be released as part of Nintendo Classics for the Nintendo Switch 2.
+It was later released as part of Nintendo Classics for the Nintendo Switch 2 on August 13, 2026.